SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 #### 6.3 Limitations

 Although it is not possible to manually label each and every tweet with its associated sentiment i.e. Positive, Negative and Neutral, a small sample of the tweet was selected.
-It was found that most of the tweets were labelled according to the values provided by lexicons of each libraries.
-But the libraries failed to take in to consideration sarcasm.
+It was found that most of the tweets were labelled according to the values provided by lexicons of each library.
+But the libraries failed to take into consideration sarcasm.
 This presented a problem statement for future work where the problem statement could be framed like –
-How can these libraries take in to consideration the effect of sarcasm on sentiment?
+How can these libraries take into consideration the effect of sarcasm on sentiment?

 </br>

 ## 7. Conclusion

 Using Tweepy, tweets related to the query were fetched.
 Required functions were created and called.
-The details for the tweets were obtained and the analysis was performed.
+Details of the tweets were obtained and analysis was performed.

 </br>